You can use our online comment form, contact us by e-mail, call us at 1-800-551-6949, or write:

 Check with Information Center, 800-551-6949, for more information.

 Many state parks offer camping areas for campers hiking or bicycling into the park (without motor vehicle support).
 An overnight stay is $7 - $8 per person and the maximum stay is 3 consecutive days in a 7-day period, per campground (except for Harris Beach State Park, which allows 3 days in a 14-day period).
 The camping areas are first-come, first-served and usually include shared fire rings and picnic tables.
+Some also include charging stations and/or fix-it stations.
 Water and restrooms may be some distance away.
 See Find A Park to search for parks with hiker/biker areas.

 You can stay 14 consecutive nights in a regular campsite, yurt or cabin in a single campground, and may return after spending at least three nights out of the park (it can be another state park campground; in fact, we recommend you DO select another state park campground).
 The maximum time allowed within any campground is 14 nights within any 17-night period.
 The maximum stay for hiker/biker sites is 3 consecutive days in a 7 day period, per campground.